-Roger Lang focuses his practice on preparing and prosecuting patent and trademark applications, as well as patentability searches and opinions.
-He is experienced in a wide range of electrical and mechanical arts, as well as software and business method patents.
-Roger’s industry experience includes software, telecommunications, medical devices, consumer electronics and appliances, agricultural equipment, automotive equipment, wire and cable manufacturing, and firearms and firearms accessories.
+Roger Lang focuses his practice on preparing and prosecuting patent applications.
+He is experienced in a wide range of electrical and mechanical arts, as well as software patents.
+Roger’s experience includes preparing and prosecuting patents in the software, medical devices, unmanned aerial vehicles (drones), consumer electronics and appliances, agricultural equipment, automotive equipment, and wire and cable manufacturing industries.

 While in law school, Roger was a member of William Mitchell’s Student Intellectual Property Law Association.
-He served as a Student Certified Attorney in Minnesota and represented pro bono clients in Housing and Bankruptcy Courts.
-In addition, Roger was admitted under Georgia’s Third Year Practice Act and interned with the Clayton County Solicitor General’s Office, where he arraigned over 150 defendants, served as lead counsel in several misdemeanor trials (bench and jury), and successfully defended motions to suppress in DUI cases.
+He served as a Student Certified Attorney in Minnesota and represented pro bono clients in Housing and Bankruptcy Courts via William Mitchell’s clinical programs.
+In addition, Roger was admitted under Georgia’s Third Year Practice Act and interned with the Clayton County Solicitor General’s Office.
+While with the Solicitor General’s Office, Roger arraigned defendants, served as lead counsel in several misdemeanor trials (bench and jury), and defended motions to suppress in DUI cases.

 St. Paul, MN, Juris Doctorate, 2011